bauhouse/freecodecamp-challenges/README.md

 ### HTML5 and CSS

-- Learn How freeCodeCamp Works Complete
+- Learn How freeCodeCamp Works
-- Say Hello to HTML Elements Complete
+- Say Hello to HTML Elements
-- Headline with the h2 Element Complete
+- Headline with the h2 Element
-- Inform with the Paragraph Element Complete
+- Inform with the Paragraph Element
-- Uncomment HTML Complete
+- Uncomment HTML
-- Comment out HTML Complete
+- Comment out HTML
-- Fill in the Blank with Placeholder Text Complete
+- Fill in the Blank with Placeholder Text
-- Delete HTML Elements Complete
+- Delete HTML Elements
-- Change the Color of Text Complete
+- Change the Color of Text
-- Join a freeCodeCamp Study Group in Your City Complete
+- Join a freeCodeCamp Study Group in Your City
-- Become a Supporter Complete
+- Become a Supporter
-- Use CSS Selectors to Style Elements Complete
+- Use CSS Selectors to Style Elements
-- Use a CSS Class to Style an Element Complete
+- Use a CSS Class to Style an Element
-- Style Multiple Elements with a CSS Class Complete
+- Style Multiple Elements with a CSS Class
-- Change the Font Size of an Element Complete
+- Change the Font Size of an Element
-- Set the Font Family of an Element Complete
+- Set the Font Family of an Element
-- Import a Google Font Complete
+- Import a Google Font
-- Specify How Fonts Should Degrade Complete
+- Specify How Fonts Should Degrade
-- Add Images to your Website Complete
+- Add Images to your Website
-- Size your Images Complete
+- Size your Images
-- Add Borders Around your Elements Complete
+- Add Borders Around your Elements
-- Add Rounded Corners with a Border Radius Complete
+- Add Rounded Corners with a Border Radius
-- Make Circular Images with a Border Radius Complete
+- Make Circular Images with a Border Radius
-- Link to External Pages with Anchor Elements Complete
+- Link to External Pages with Anchor Elements
-- Nest an Anchor Element within a Paragraph Complete
+- Nest an Anchor Element within a Paragraph
-- Make Dead Links using the Hash Symbol Complete
+- Make Dead Links using the Hash Symbol
-- Turn an Image into a Link Complete
+- Turn an Image into a Link
-- Create a Bulleted Unordered List Complete
+- Create a Bulleted Unordered List
-- Create an Ordered List Complete
+- Create an Ordered List
-- Create a Text Field Complete
+- Create a Text Field
-- Add Placeholder Text to a Text Field Complete
+- Add Placeholder Text to a Text Field
-- Create a Form Element Complete
+- Create a Form Element
-- Add a Submit Button to a Form Complete
+- Add a Submit Button to a Form
-- Use HTML5 to Require a Field Complete
+- Use HTML5 to Require a Field
-- Create a Set of Radio Buttons Complete
+- Create a Set of Radio Buttons
-- Create a Set of Checkboxes Complete
+- Create a Set of Checkboxes
-- Check Radio Buttons and Checkboxes by Default Complete
+- Check Radio Buttons and Checkboxes by Default
-- Nest Many Elements within a Single Div Element Complete
+- Nest Many Elements within a Single Div Element
-- Give a Background Color to a Div Element Complete
+- Give a Background Color to a Div Element
-- Set the ID of an Element Complete
+- Set the ID of an Element
-- Use an ID Attribute to Style an Element Complete
+- Use an ID Attribute to Style an Element
-- Adjusting the Padding of an Element Complete
+- Adjusting the Padding of an Element
-- Adjust the Margin of an Element Complete
+- Adjust the Margin of an Element
-- Add a Negative Margin to an Element Complete
+- Add a Negative Margin to an Element
-- Add Different Padding to Each Side of an Element Complete
+- Add Different Padding to Each Side of an Element
-- Add Different Margins to Each Side of an Element Complete
+- Add Different Margins to Each Side of an Element
-- Use Clockwise Notation to Specify the Padding of an Element Complete
+- Use Clockwise Notation to Specify the Padding of an Element
-- Use Clockwise Notation to Specify the Margin of an Element Complete
+- Use Clockwise Notation to Specify the Margin of an Element
-- Style the HTML Body Element Complete
+- Style the HTML Body Element
-- Inherit Styles from the Body Element Complete
+- Inherit Styles from the Body Element
-- Prioritize One Style Over Another Complete
+- Prioritize One Style Over Another
-- Override Styles in Subsequent CSS Complete
+- Override Styles in Subsequent CSS
-- Override Class Declarations by Styling ID Attributes Complete
+- Override Class Declarations by Styling ID Attributes
-- Override Class Declarations with Inline Styles Complete
+- Override Class Declarations with Inline Styles
-- Override All Other Styles by using Important Complete
+- Override All Other Styles by using Important
-- Use Hex Code for Specific Colors Complete
+- Use Hex Code for Specific Colors
-- Use Hex Code to Mix Colors Complete
+- Use Hex Code to Mix Colors
-- Use Abbreviated Hex Code Complete
+- Use Abbreviated Hex Code
-- Use RGB values to Color Elements Complete
+- Use RGB values to Color Elements
 - Use RGB to Mix Colors

 ### Responsive Design with Bootstrap

-- Use Responsive Design with Bootstrap Fluid Containers Incomplete
+- Use Responsive Design with Bootstrap Fluid Containers
-- Make Images Mobile Responsive Incomplete
+- Make Images Mobile Responsive
-- Center Text with Bootstrap Incomplete
+- Center Text with Bootstrap
-- Create a Bootstrap Button Incomplete
+- Create a Bootstrap Button
-- Create a Block Element Bootstrap Button Incomplete
+- Create a Block Element Bootstrap Button
-- Taste the Bootstrap Button Color Rainbow Incomplete
+- Taste the Bootstrap Button Color Rainbow
-- Call out Optional Actions with Button Info Incomplete
+- Call out Optional Actions with Button Info
-- Warn your Users of a Dangerous Action Incomplete
+- Warn your Users of a Dangerous Action
-- Use the Bootstrap Grid to Put Elements Side By Side Incomplete
+- Use the Bootstrap Grid to Put Elements Side By Side
-- Ditch Custom CSS for Bootstrap Incomplete
+- Ditch Custom CSS for Bootstrap
-- Use Spans for Inline Elements Incomplete
+- Use Spans for Inline Elements
-- Create a Custom Heading Incomplete
+- Create a Custom Heading
-- Add Font Awesome Icons to our Buttons Incomplete
+- Add Font Awesome Icons to our Buttons
-- Add Font Awesome Icons to all of our Buttons Incomplete
+- Add Font Awesome Icons to all of our Buttons
-- Responsively Style Radio Buttons Incomplete
+- Responsively Style Radio Buttons
-- Responsively Style Checkboxes Incomplete
+- Responsively Style Checkboxes
-- Style Text Inputs as Form Controls Incomplete
+- Style Text Inputs as Form Controls
-- Line up Form Elements Responsively with Bootstrap Incomplete
+- Line up Form Elements Responsively with Bootstrap
-- Create a Bootstrap Headline Incomplete
+- Create a Bootstrap Headline
-- House our page within a Bootstrap Container Fluid Div Incomplete
+- House our page within a Bootstrap Container Fluid Div
-- Create a Bootstrap Row Incomplete
+- Create a Bootstrap Row
-- Split your Bootstrap Row Incomplete
+- Split your Bootstrap Row
-- Create Bootstrap Wells Incomplete
+- Create Bootstrap Wells
-- Add Elements within your Bootstrap Wells Incomplete
+- Add Elements within your Bootstrap Wells
-- Apply the Default Bootstrap Button Style Incomplete
+- Apply the Default Bootstrap Button Style
-- Create a Class to Target with jQuery Selectors Incomplete
+- Create a Class to Target with jQuery Selectors
-- Add ID Attributes to Bootstrap Elements Incomplete
+- Add ID Attributes to Bootstrap Elements
-- Label Bootstrap Wells Incomplete
+- Label Bootstrap Wells
-- Give Each Element a Unique ID Incomplete
+- Give Each Element a Unique ID
-- Label Bootstrap Buttons Incomplete
+- Label Bootstrap Buttons
 - Use Comments to Clarify Code

 ### jQuery

-- Learn how Script Tags and Document Ready Work Incomplete
+- Learn how Script Tags and Document Ready Work
-- Target HTML Elements with Selectors Using jQuery Incomplete
+- Target HTML Elements with Selectors Using jQuery
-- Target Elements by Class Using jQuery Incomplete
+- Target Elements by Class Using jQuery
-- Target Elements by ID Using jQuery Incomplete
+- Target Elements by ID Using jQuery
-- Delete your jQuery Functions Incomplete
+- Delete your jQuery Functions
-- Target the same element with multiple jQuery Selectors Incomplete
+- Target the same element with multiple jQuery Selectors
-- Remove Classes from an element with jQuery Incomplete
+- Remove Classes from an element with jQuery
-- Change the CSS of an Element Using jQuery Incomplete
+- Change the CSS of an Element Using jQuery
-- Disable an Element Using jQuery Incomplete
+- Disable an Element Using jQuery
-- Change Text Inside an Element Using jQuery Incomplete
+- Change Text Inside an Element Using jQuery
-- Remove an Element Using jQuery Incomplete
+- Remove an Element Using jQuery
-- Use appendTo to Move Elements with jQuery Incomplete
+- Use appendTo to Move Elements with jQuery
-- Clone an Element Using jQuery Incomplete
+- Clone an Element Using jQuery
-- Target the Parent of an Element Using jQuery Incomplete
+- Target the Parent of an Element Using jQuery
-- Target the Children of an Element Using jQuery Incomplete
+- Target the Children of an Element Using jQuery
-- Target a Specific Child of an Element Using jQuery Incomplete
+- Target a Specific Child of an Element Using jQuery
-- Target Even Numbered Elements Using jQuery Incomplete
+- Target Even Numbered Elements Using jQuery
 - Use jQuery to Modify the Entire Page